 Here’s why: A single cup of cooked chickpeas offers 12 grams of fiber and 15 grams of protein.
 That means it completely meets about half of your daily fiber requirements and is a good quarter of the way toward meeting your protein requirements.
 On top of that it meets a quarter or more of your daily folate, iron, phosphorous, copper and manganese requirements.
 All that and it’s low in fat and sugar content.
+The amount of benefits in this recipe is almost overwhelming!
+The cucumber provides hydration and tomatoes lower your risk of certain cancers.
 That’s a pretty amazing amount of nutrition packed in a single cup serving.
 So enjoy this chickpea salad with cucumber and sun-dried tomatoes.

 Chickpea Salad with Cucumber and Sun-dried Tomato Recipe